NBJIN/CONSTRUCTIONBLOG/README.md

 Mobile first version of site pics

+## Introduction

 Construction Safety Information Blog (CSI) is a blog that focuses on different areas of the contruction industry.
-Its a useful information tool for construction companies, employers and employees working in the industry to visit and see current information in relation to Health and Safety, Quality, Legislation, Projects and Holidays.
-The main objective is to share information between different users.
+Its aim is to provide informative content for the construction sector so that it can build a community who can share knowledge, ideas and experiences which will be separated into different categories.
+These categoreis will be Health and Safety, Quality, Legislation, Projects and Holidays.
+The main objective is to share information between different users and delveop robost platform for sharing of related content.

 ## Table of Contents
 ---